-Thousands of women undergo breast augmentation surgery each year and many of these patients will require a revision surgery.
-The most common reason to have a second breast implant revision surgery is to change the size of the implant- with most Beverly Hills patients electing to go larger in size.
-Dr. Bruno minimizes breast implant revisions for this reason by using 3D imaging before surgery so that patients can visualize the size of their implants before actually undergoing the procedure.
+Thousands of women undergo breast augmentation surgery each year and many of these patients will require revision surgery.
+The most common reason to have a second breast implant revision surgery is to change the size of the implant – with most Beverly Hills patients electing to go larger in size.
+William Bruno, MD Medical Group, Inc. minimizes breast implant revisions for this reason by using 3D imaging before surgery so that patients can visualize the size of their implants before actually undergoing the procedure.

 Breast implants can also rupture or deflate which is another main reason patients may require a breast implant revision surgery.
 Saline implants (water-filled) have a ten year deflation rate of about 10%.
 Silicone (gel-filled) breast implants have a ten year deflation rate of about 3-4%.
 Most patients choose silicone implants due to their more natural feel compared to saline breast implants.
 Dr. Bruno will explain the differences in greater detail at the time of your consultation in Beverly Hills.